rehierl/abstract-properties/14-x-types-of-scopes/_remarks.md

 - the last node of a property is subsequent to its defining node, because of that, the defining node is a node in the last node's rooted path - a matter of consequence

-a property
-- emanates from its defining nodes and is passed on
-- to all those nodes that are subsequent to it